 If the service operation is invoked for subscription to Network Slice Instance Replacement notification, then the request shall contain:

 - the list of S-NSSAIs and/or the list of NSI IDs that may become congested or no longer available.

+If the service operation is invoked for subscription to slice validity time update notification, then the request shall contain:

+- the list of S-NSSAIs for which the notification should be received.

 2. On success, "201 Created" shall be returned, and the content of the POST response shall contain the representation describing the status of the created subscription in NssfEventSubscriptionCreatedData.